 What is Vienna known for?
 To get a feel for Austria’s capital explore where it stands out from the rest of the world.
-You can use the things I am listing below to build your own profile of the city, and as key markers for your trip planning.
+In order to build your own profile of the city, and to frame your trip planning, you can use the highlights I am listing below.

 City Of Music

-That Imperial heritage also cultivated glamorous festivities which live on in our Vienna Balls.
+Until today, that Imperial heritage cultivated glamorous festivities which live on in our Vienna Balls.
 Each year, we stage about 400 of them.
-The Vienna Opera Ball ranks top with the media and socialites.
+From all of those, the Vienna Opera Ball ranks top with the media and socialites.
 Even older cultural institutions re the amazingly popular Spanish Riding School and the Vienna Boys Choir.
 They exist since 500 years old institutions and are closely connected to the Habsburgs.

 Quality Of Life